hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 ### Decode

 Now that we've fetched the data, what does that data actually look like?

+Well, it turns out **everything is just numbers**.
+Here's the thing about computers - they can actually only understand numbers, so all of the data we store has to be represented in a way that the computer can read!

-Well, like we've said before, **everything is just numbers**.
-But what those numbers represent include five broad categories:
+What those numbers represent include five broad categories:

 1. Instructions (like `ADD`)
 1. Numbers